IOIIIO/TweetBot/README.md

 photo = {"TweetBot":"/Users/IOIIIO/Desktop/Icon.jpg", "Fish":"D:\\Images\\fish.png"}
 ```

+### Note:
+To send images with a tweet, add the message to the key entry in the photo list (before the :), and add the path to the image into the value entry (after the :). \
-**Note: Windows paths must use double backslashes to prevent formatting errors in Python**
+**Windows paths must use double backslashes to prevent formatting errors in Python**